ElizaLo/Product-Management-and-Leadership/README.md

 The key thing that great strategic thinkers do differently is that they pause (even if just for a minute) to think about how they are thinking.
 They pause to define terms, to contemplate what matters most, to create measurables, and to think about context, including asking, "Wait, what do we mean by this term?"

 Develop these skills to make better decisions in the face of uncertainty.

+### 'Red flags'

+Awareness of common red flags means you can avoid strategic mistakes.

+Pausing to think about the common mistakes - the red flags - will build awareness of your team’s habits.
+This creates what researchers call ‘contextual cueing’ for managers.
+You’ll begin to sense when a team member is about to make a strategic mistake, and can then take action to avoid it.

+In 1-on-1s or team meetings this week, begin asking your team questions like those:
+- What strategic thinking habits matter most for our team, in your opinion?
+- What are the most common strategic thinking mistakes you/we make?
+- When don’t we think strategically as a team?
+- What conditions create strategic mistakes?

 ### Scaling Questions